MingyuYang-Yale/BENG469/Assignment1/2021-02-11/README.md

 |module purge|unload all modules|

 ## Graphical Environments for Clusters
-To use a graphical interface on the clusters, your connection needs to be set up for X11 forwarding, which will transmit the graphical window from the cluster back to your local machine.
-A simple test to see if your setup is working is to run the command xclock .
-You should see a simple analog clock window pop up.
+To use a graphical interface on the clusters, your connection needs to be set up for X11 forwarding, which will transmit the graphical window from the cluster back to your local machine. .

 #### Setup X11 (On macOS)
 * Download and install XQuartz(https://www.xquartz.org)